0xArsi/rustlings/README.md

 <div class="oranda-hide">
+# These are my solutions to the Rustlings exercises (73/96 done).
+All credit for development of the exercise infrastructure is given to the original authors.

 # rustlings 🦀❤️

 </div>
-These are my solutions to the Rustlings exercises (in progress).
-All credit for development of the exercise infrastructure is given to the original authors.

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!

 _...looking for the old, web-based version of Rustlings?
 Try [here](https://github.com/rust-lang/rustlings/tree/rustlings-1)_